Chart Color Schemes

 Canterbury has shown very soft population growth performance across periods assessed by AreaSearch

-Population for Canterbury (Vic.) as of November 2025 is estimated at around 8,028 people.
-This figure reflects an increase of 228 individuals since the 2021 Census, which reported a population of 7,800.
-The change was inferred from AreaSearch's estimate of resident population at 7,960 in June 2024, based on ABS ERP data release and validated new addresses since the Census date.
-This results in a density ratio of 2,556 persons per square kilometer, placing Canterbury (Vic.) in the upper quartile relative to national locations assessed by AreaSearch.
-Population growth was primarily driven by overseas migration.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the Canterbury (Vic.) statistical area (Lv2) has an estimated population of around 8,209 as of Nov 2025.
+This reflects an increase of 409 people since the 2021 Census, which reported a population of 7,800 people.
+The change is inferred from the resident population of 8,200 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 10 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,614 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Canterbury's 5.2% growth since census positions it within 2.1 percentage points of the SA3 area (7.3%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, VIC State Government's Regional/LGA projections from 2023 are used, adjusted employing weighted aggregation to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future population trends indicate lower quartile growth, with Canterbury (Vic.) expected to grow by 387 persons to 2041, reflecting a total increase of 4.5% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+As we examine future population trends, lower quartile growth of national statistical areas is anticipated, with the Canterbury (Vic.)
+(SA2) expected to grow by 294 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 1.0% in total over the 17 years.

 Frequently Asked Questions - Population